newaishy/SDP/DTLDP_master/data/txt/readme.md

-Please put the experimental data set in this folder.
+The experimental data set is placed in this folder.